Lions Eye Institute Limited (ABN: 48 106 521 439)

 - As visual –photos, scans, computerised images and topography

-- Staff collects your personal and demographic information via registration when you present at the LEI for the first time.
+- Staff collects your personal and demographic information via registration when you present at the Institute for the first time.
 Patients are encouraged to pay attention to the collection statement attached to/within the form and information about the management of collected information and patient privacy.

 - Personal information may also be collected from your guardian or responsible person (where practicable and necessary), or from any other involved healthcare specialists.